• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

-• Pasta - Any pasta goes here.
+• Pasta - Any pasta goes in this leftover turkey pasta recipe.
 We like using spaghetti or linguine as the sauce really clings to it and you can see the chunks of leftover turkey.
 But feel free to use whatever you have.

 • Oil - We used olive oil to cook the vegetables in.